vipservgeo/index/README.md

-# index
-Weather App in react
+Weather App was moved in main adress this version was wind down in 20th of march